sallySalem/MemoryLeakCatalog/doc/AnonymousClass.md

 ```

 ### Memory leak
 A memory leak can occur because an anonymous class, as an inner class, holds an implicit reference to its outer class (in this case, `AnonymousActivity`).
-If this anonymous object is then stored in a `static` reference (`companion object`), it will live for the entire application lifecycle.
-This prevents the `Activity` from ever being garbage collected, even after it has been destroyed.
+If this anonymous object is stored in a `static` reference (like in a `companion object`), a strong reference chain is created: `Application Lifecycle -> companion object -> Anonymous Object -> AnonymousActivity`.
+This reference chain prevents the `Activity` from ever being garbage collected, even after it has been destroyed.

 **Example**
 In this example, `anonymousObject` is stored in a `companion object`, making it static.
 The anonymous object holds a reference to `AnonymousActivity`, causing a memory leak when the activity is destroyed (e.g., on screen rotation).